-Choose from a wide variety of concerts featuring well-known Canadian superstars such as Diana Krall and Blackie and the Rodeo Kings, and mix it up with shows by some of Canada's most talented emerging artists.
+Choose from a wide variety of concerts featuring well-known Canadian superstars such as Patrick Watson and Natalie MacMaster and mix it up with shows by some of Canada's most talented emerging artists.
 What will you add to your NAC Presents playlist?

 Tickets only $15/show for our new Fridays at the Fourth emerging artists series.

 Equipped with a formidable voice and preternatural poise, Timmins' Céleste Lévis is quickly becoming one of the country's most respected singer-songwriters.
 Captivating audiences with her powerful ballads and emotive stage presence, the gifted Franco-Ontarian has already racked up a string of awards, not to mention 5 nominations at last year's Trille D'or Gala.

 If raw denim had a sound, it’d be a Christina Martin chorus.
 In the grand tradition of highway Canadiana, Martin’s songwriting is honest-to-goodness jukebox rock for the craft beer generation.
 The winner of multiple East Coast Music Awards, Christina Martin cut her teeth in Austin Texas, and returns with her most personal and ambitious record to date “Impossible To Hold”.

 Since 1978, Sharon Hampson and Bram Morrison have been pre-eminent in all aspects of family entertainment across North America as members of the trio “Sharon, Lois & Bram”.
 Together, the threesome produced over twenty recordings, beginning with their iconic One Elephant, Deux Elephants.